 Just click on “Forgot your Password” on the login page.
 You’ll be asked for your username, date of birth and we'll ten email you a 6 digit security code.
 Once you enter your security code and answer your security question correctly we will allow you to create a new password.

 Just click on “Forgot your Username” on the login page.
 You’ll be asked for your email address and phone number.
-We'll then email your username across to you and you can login to your Energy Online account.
+We'll then email your username across to you and you can log in to your Energy Online account.

 The full process of switching your gas or electricity account can take up to 2-3 weeks.
 We have to wait for ESB Networks or Gas Networks Ireland to confirm you as our customer before your account with us is fully live.